-a.
-The various types and degrees of the courts shall be regulated by law, and the law shall state their functions and jurisdiction.
+- a.
+The various types and degrees of the courts shall be regulated by law, and the law shall state their functions and jurisdiction. - b.

-b.
 The jurisdiction of military courts shall be confined to military offences committed by members of the Defence Force, the National Guard, and the Security Forces.
-It does not extend to other persons except when martial law is declared and within the bounds prescribed by law.
+It does not extend to other persons except when martial law is declared and within the bounds prescribed by law. - c.
+Court hearings shall be held in public except in exceptional cases prescribed by law. - d.

-d.
 A Higher Judicial Council shall be established by law to supervise the smooth running of work in the courts and their supporting organs.
 The powers of the Higher Judicial Council in the functional affairs of judicial personnel and the Public Prosecution Office shall be prescribed by law.